severalnines/docs/user-guide/mysql/backup.rst

 	- Specify the port number that will be used by ClusterControl to stream backup created on the database node.
 This port must be opened on both source and destination hosts.
 Only available if you choose *Store on Controller* in *Storage Location*.

 * **Use Compression**
-	- Yes - Use compression for the backup.
-Compression happens on the backup node.
-	- No - Do not use compression for the backup.
+	- Tells the chosen backup method to compress all output data, including the transaction log file and meta data files.

+* **Use QPress Compression**
+	- Exclusive for xtrabackup/mariabackup.
+If selected, use :term:`qpress` for compression.
+Otherwise, use :term:`gzip`.

 * **Compression Level**
 	- Specify the compression level for the backup.
-This is according to :term:`gzip` compression level.
-1 is the fastest compression (least compression) and 9 is the slowest compression (best compression).
+1 is the fastest compression (least compression) and 9 indicates the slowest compression (best compression).

 * **Failover backup if node is down**
 	- Yes - Backup will be run on any available node (or selected node based on the *Backup Failover Host*) if the target database node is down.
 If failover is enabled and the selected node is not online, the backup job elects an online node to create the backup.
 This ensures that a backup will be created even if the selected node is not available.
 If the scheduled backup is an incremental backup and a full backup does not exist on the new elected node, then a full backup will be created.